-Les Misérables' staged concert is to return to London's West End this Christmas.
+Les Misérables' staged concert is to return to London's West End this Christmas and New Year.

 Performances will take place Tuesday to Saturday at 7:15PM, Saturday at 2PM and Sunday at 3PM.